Bruce Alan Davis

 Bruce Alan Davis (September 3, 1948 – December 12, 1988) was an American serial killer who was convicted of killing three people in Illinois and the District of Columbia from 1971 to 1982, but confessed to thirty additional murders committed across the country.
-A majority of these confessed crimes were never confirmed, and Davis later hung himself while serving his life term.
+A majority of these confessed crimes were never confirmed, and Davis later hanged himself while serving his life term.

 Biography

 Little is known of Davis' early life.
 He was born on September 3, 1948, in Toledo, Ohio, but his family moved to rural Fayette County, West Virginia, in the early 1950s.
 In 1961, the 13-year-old Davis became the victim of sexual abuse, from which he developed an intense hatred towards pedophiles and homosexuals.

 Aside from this incident, he was renowned for his passions for music and singing, to which he was so dedicated that his schoolwork suffered as a result.
 Because of this, Davis decided to drop out of school and move to New York City, where he settled in Manhattan and planned to become a singer.
 While he managed to graduate from Washington Irving High School, he failed to kickstart a profitable career and instead became a drifter who survived by doing low-skilled labor, odd jobs and the occasional petty thefts.